geedub59/gdPhotoSlider/README.md

 Show Gallery:                       click to shoe the gallery column (initial state - hidden) Previous button:                    click to show the photo alphabetically prior to the current photo (will loop to the end from the first photo)
 Next button:                        click to show the photo alphabetically after the current photo (will loop to the beginning from the last photo)
+Main Photo:                         click on the main photo to toggle full display; you can start paying then click on the photo and the play will continue

 # License